Edward Steichen

 The Family of Man opened at MoMA on 24 January 1955 and toured the world until 1965 — an arc the CNA describes as “the consecration of his most ambitious project: to explore the potential of photography as a means of communication and prove its capacity to interact with the world as much as it was showing it.”1

 The exhibition’s prologue was written by Carl Sandburg — Steichen’s brother-in-law (Sandburg married Steichen’s sister Lilian in 1908).
-Its installation was designed by the architect Paul Rudolph, then at the start of his career; he would later chair Yale’s School of Architecture from 1958 to 1965.
+Its installation was designed by the architect Paul Rudolph, then at the start of his career; he would later chair Yale University’s Department of Architecture from 1958 to 1965 — see the Exhibition page for that citation.

 For the exhibition’s catalog and structure see the Photographs index, the Sections, and the Sources.